There are lots of HVAC brands that make mini-split systems, but Mitsubishi is one of the best-selling (if not the best-selling) brands in the country.

 Does that mean the system is inefficient?
 No way!
 It’s just somewhat less efficient than a ductless system, which uses way less energy than a regular split HVAC system with ducts.

-Mitsubishi really does offer mini-split options for every part of your home.
+Mitsubishi does offer mini-split options for every part of your home.

 Since most homes in our area are built to accommodate standard ducted split HVAC systems, that’s what most homes have.
 Usually, homeowners only install mini-split systems when they’re making some sort of change: a renovation, addition, or conversion of a detached shed or garage.

-At PV, we're a certified Trane Ductless Pro contractor.
+At PV Heating & Air, we’re a certified Trane Ductless Pro contractor.
 That means our team has completed rigorous training in the installation and service of Trane-Mitsubishi mini-split systems.

 Get in touch today to start the conversation!